-Whenever this delectable Spiced Caramel Sauce is a part of a recipe, I made it a few days in advance.
-Yes, this caramel can be it’s own recipe, served as is — as a condiment, if you will — or, as an ingredient in many other recipes!
+Whenever this delectable Spiced Caramel Sauce is a part of a recipe, I make it a few days in advance.
+Yes, this caramel sauce can be its own recipe, served as is — as a condiment, if you will — or, as an ingredient in many other recipes.

-And here are a few more super delicious desserts that use the Spiced Caramel Sauce recipe as in ingredient . . .
+Here are a few of my favorite fall desserts that incorporate this recipe as a star ingredient . . .

 *Makes about 1 cup